spiffe/spiffe/best-current-practices/Selecting_an_SVID_format.md

 This has been an additive process over the history of SPIFFE.
 The standard was originally written with X.509-SVID as the only supported SVID format, and JWT-SVID was subsequently added as the first token-based SVID to aid in interoperability with Layer 7 networking.

 More recently, WIT-SVID has been proposed as another token-based SVID format to make use of authentication concepts developed as part of the IETF [Workloads In Multi-System Environments (WIMSE)](https://datatracker.ietf.org/group/wimse/documents/) working group.
+This represents an enhancement over the existing JWT-SVID semantics by codifying proof-of-possession information as part of the mandatory claims of the token.

 ## 2. Overview of Formats
 This section provides a brief description of the available SVID formats for contextual and comparative clarity.
 Full specification details for each can be found in their corresponding standardization (linked) documents.